Protecting Sea Turtles

 • Innovative Lighting Solutions: Encouraging the use of turtle-friendly lighting that minimizes sky glow and light trespass.

-• Research and Monitoring: Continual monitoring of light pollution levels and its effects on wildlife, combined with ongoing research to refine conservation strategies.
+• Research and Monitoring: Continual monitoring of light pollution levels and their effects on wildlife, combined with ongoing research to refine conservation strategies.

 Turtle-Friendly Lighting for the US Military